 This meaning was created in 1973 by John Kappas, hypnotherapist and creator of the Hypnosis Motivation Institute.

-The kind of hypnotherapy practised by many Victorian hypnotherapists, including James Braid and Hippolyte Bernheim, primarily used direct recommendation of symptom removal, with some use of therapeutic relaxation and occasionally reluctance to alcohol, drugs, when dealing with dependency and hypnotherapy, and so on
+The kind of hypnotherapy practised by many Victorian hypnotherapists, including James Braid and Hippolyte Bernheim, primarily used direct recommendation of symptom removal, with some use of restorative relaxation and occasionally reluctance to alcohol, drugs, when dealing with dependency and hypnotherapy, and so on

 Cognitive-behavioural hypnotherapy (CBH) is an integrated mental therapy using clinical hypnosis and cognitive behavioural therapy (CBT).
 Making use of CBT, in conjunction with hypnotherapy, may lead to higher treatment efficiency.
-A meta-analysis of 8 various kinds of research study revealed: “a 70% higher enhancement” for patients going through an integrated treatment to those using CBT only.
+A meta-analysis of eight various kinds of research study revealed: “a 70% higher enhancement” for patients going through an integrated treatment to those using CBT only.

 Barber presented the term “cognitive-behavioural” to describe the nonstate theory of hypnotherapy and discussed its application to behaviour therapy.

 The growing application of cognitive and behavioural mental theories and ideas to the description of hypnosis paved the way for closer combination of hypnotherapy with different cognitive and behavioural treatments.